 In this article, you will learn how to get google to index your site faster, plus more tips to overcome common hiccups on crawling and indexing content to rank for keywords faster than your competition!

-Yes, you can get Google to index your website in less than 15 minutes.
+Yes, you can get Google to crawl your website and index content in less than 15 minutes.

 How if Google ranks your new blog posts, web pages every time you publish them?
 How if can people find your fresh blog post on Google SERPs within a few seconds?